 This site contains no information about the edibility or toxicity of mushrooms.

-Hypholoma capnoides, also known as Conifer Tuft, is a small or medium-sized agaric that has a yellowish-orange cap and has veil remnants visible at the pale margin.
-It is greasy when wet.
+Hypholoma capnoides, also known as Conifer Tuft, is a small to medium-sized agaric with a yellowish-orange cap.
+Veil remnants are visible at the pale margin of the cap, and the mushroom appears greasy when wet.

 on the First Nature Web site.